 - Pieces by composers, the interpretation of whose works by Hans von Bülow set a benchmark in terms of fidelity to composer intentions: Johann Sebastian Bach, Ludwig van Beethoven, Johannes Brahms, Frédéric Chopin, Franz Liszt, Pyotr Ilych Tchaikovsky

 - Pieces (or transcriptions and arrangements for piano) by composers with connections to Meiningen: Hans von Bülow, Johannes Brahms, Richard Wagner, Richard Strauss, Max Reger, Günter Raphael.

 - New music composed after 1970 (works for prepared piano are not allowed).

 Time limits refer to the total duration of the music played, not including the breaks between pieces or movements.
 Repeats may be played within the time limits given.
 In the Preliminary and First Rounds it is acceptable to play a single movement or selection of movements from a longer work.

-The program for the video round must be recorded as a complete performance with no cuts or editing.
+The program for the video round must be played from memory and recorded as a complete performance with no cuts or editing.
 The competitor must be completely visible, including their feet.
 The camera should not be placed more than five meters away from the competitor.